UUoocl/Transparent-Google-Slides/README.md

 It also uses OBS WebSockets to change scenes in OBS based on the slide notes.

+**Camera background**
+Use a camera as a video background to the transparent slides.
+Combine this feature with Zoom screen sharing to make a creative presentations.

 ## Using this app

 ### Set the Slides background color